How Do Out-Of-Pocket Maximums Work?

 Once you reach your out-of-pocket max, your plan pays 100% of the allowed amount for covered services.

-If your plan covers more than one person, you may have a family out-of-pocket max and individual out-of-pocket maximums.
+If your health plan covers more than one person, you may have a family out-of-pocket max and individual out-of-pocket maximums.
 That means:

 Out-of-pocket maximums for dental plans also limit what you pay in deductible, coinsurance and copays.
 But dental plans usually only have an out-of-pocket max for members age 19 and younger.